-- (a) If a committee, in the publication of notice of a hearing or roundtable, sets a deadline before which a person must contact the committee to be permitted to be a witness at the public hearing, then at the time that the public hearing is held, each person who complied with the committee's requirements shall be given an opportunity to testify. - (b) A person who fails to comply with the requirements of this section may not testify unless the presiding member allows the person to testify. - (c) The Secretary shall develop an electronic form template for committees to register public witnesses to testify at a hearing or roundtable.
-Committees shall make such registration form available to the public within one business day of filing a notice of hearing or roundtable with the Secretary, and the form shall remain open for registrations until noon on the second business day prior to the hearing or roundtable, unless the notice of a hearing or roundtable indicates a later time.
-The form shall include committee contact information and information on requesting interpretation or translation services which must be made at least five business days in advance of the hearing or roundtable.
-Each committee shall maintain a record of registrations from the form for each hearing or roundtable.
+- (a) If a committee, in the publication of notice of a hearing or roundtable, sets a deadline before which a person must contact the committee to be permitted to be a witness at the public hearing, then at the time that the public hearing is held, each person who complied with the committee's requirements shall be given an opportunity to testify. - (b) A person who fails to comply with the requirements of this section may not testify unless the presiding member allows the person to testify. - (c) The Secretary shall maintain a Hearing Management System ("HMS") to facilitate witness registration, allow for the submittal of public testimony, and make available to the public such testimony for all committee hearings and roundtables.
+A committee shall add a hearing or roundtable to HMS within 48 hours of the approval of a filed notice pursuant to Rule 421, and the Secretary shall endeavor to approve a hearing or roundtable within 24 hours of a committee adding the hearing or roundtable to HMS.
+Each committee shall manage its hearings and roundtables utilizing HMS.